CSlocumWX/plotting/README.md

 in the manuscript text.
 The titles, axis labels, and tick labels are kept as [DejaVu Sans typeface](https://en.wikipedia.org/wiki/DejaVu_fonts) (the current default for matplotlib 2x).

+## Prerequisites

+Taken from the [Text rendering With LaTeX](https://matplotlib.org/users/usetex.html) page:

+* A working LaTeX installation
+* dvipng (comes with LaTex)
+* Ghostscript 8.60 or later

+*Unfortunately, the error message coming from matplotlib will not help you if any of the items above are issues.*

 ## Getting started

-Add plotting as a submodule to your Git repository
+Add plotting as a submodule to your Git repository (way better than copy/paste!)
 ```
 git submodule add <url> plotting
 git submodule update --init --recursive --remote